Vicky-Hunt-Lab/stepRNA/example_data/README.md

 ### Files

-Biological datasets can be found in [biological_data/](biological_data).
+Biological datasets can be found in [biological_data](biological_data).
 These have been downloaded and processed with the following steps.

 ### Aquisition and Processing